BloomTech-Labs/city-data-comparison-ds/README.md

 1️⃣ [Product Canvas](https://www.notion.so/City-Data-Comparison-bc94a2f56b05482e9c42a12748a0ed0a)

-Metrolytics provides statistics on 15,000 different cities in the United States that are available for viewing.
+Citrics provides statistics on 28,924 different cities in the United States that are available for viewing.
+This was created with a team of web developers and data engineers.
 These statistics include information about housing prices, employment, lifestyle and much more.

 1️⃣ [Deployed Front End](https://master.d1td9ufw3xylcx.amplifyapp.com/)